Importing a Car to Crete and Greece

 Vintage, sports cars, modified and other unusual makes and designs or those that just fall through the cracks and are not mentioned in any official government paperwork, can be a nightmare.
 It is as simple as that, but many do with varying degrees of success.

 A real experience for bringing an MGB Classic Sports Car to Crete is covered in a separate page.

-The background to all this is that as of writing (March 2007), Greece continues to be fined a huge sum every day for its failure to meet EU tax obligations to bring their laws in line with the rest of the EU on Car importation from one member state to another.
+The background to all this as applied in 2014, Greece continues to be fined a huge sum every day for its failure to meet EU tax obligations to bring their laws in line with the rest of the EU on Car importation from one member state to another.
 It pays the Greek government to maintain the status quo.
-Remember VAT alone is 19 per cent.
+Remember VAT alone is 23 per cent (2014).

 A Human Dimension

 Major assets and high ticket items such as cars, boats, caravans, camper vans, RCV's and the like which attract customs and excise duties are best left behind in any move to Greece.
 Here is a typical scenario.
 Local public officials earn low income compared to UK.
 They see the value of these items.
 We are foreigners, labouring with the language for the most part.
 Enter the human element.

 Bureaucratic inconsistencies from tax office to tax office and local interpretation of the rules, work against all but the most intrepid and determined person.
 Of course, if the "assessment" is acceptable and you as the owner has deep pockets, then all is well.